Health Interpreter Cards

 Trained Interpreters are important in health care

-TIS interpreters have special skills and training to do interpreting in health care.
-They are trained in medical language and how to translate medical words into your language.
-All TIS interpreters are certified interpreters.
-This means their skills have been assessed by the National Accreditation Authority for Translators and Interpreters (NAATI).
-TIS makes sure all their interpreters are trained and have the skills they need.
+Professional interpreters have special skills and training to work in health care.
+They are trained in how to translate medical words into your language.
+TIS and NABS make sure all their interpreters have been assessed by the National Accreditation Authority for Translators and Interpreters (NAATI).
+For more information, visit the TIS website or the NABS website.

 Medical practitioners in private practice and their reception/support staff can access the service through the Doctors Priority Line (DPL).
 It is available for all services which are covered by Medicare and delivered in private practice for patients who have a Medicare card.